claudiogiaretta/AWS-architect-solution-associate/AWS_Cloud Solution_Architect_Associate.md

     - References
     - Functions

 > [!NOTE]
->  - You can associate the `CreationPolicy` attribute with a resource to prevent its status from reaching create complete until CloudFormation receives a specified number of `cfn-signal` or the timeout period is exceeded.
+> - You can associate the **CreationPolicy** attribute with a resource to prevent its status from reaching **CREATE_COMPLETE** until CloudFormation receives the specified number of **cfn-signal** notifications or the timeout period is exceeded.
->  - Use CloudFormation with **securely configured templates** to ensure that applications are deployed in secure configurations
+> - Use CloudFormation with securely configured templates to ensure that applications are deployed in secure configurations.
->

 ### Stack Sets